 With a population of roughly 2,600 citizens, Kemmerer grew from roots in coal mining, railroads and bootlegging more than 100 years ago.
 In its former glory, the town’s older houses had secret tunnels under them where people smuggled liquor, which was illegal under Prohibition.
 Consequently, the town used to be nicknamed “Lil Chicago” as an homage to Al Capone.

 What makes Kemmerer/Diamondville special has to be the people.
 Locals still meet at Triangle Park, where car enthusiasts show off their old vintage cars.
-They enjoy the farmer’s market hosted on the weekend and wet their whistle at the 115-year-old bar, The Stock Exchange.
+Locals still meet at Triangle Park, where they enjoy summer farmer’s markets and wet their whistles at the 115-year-old bar, The Stock Exchange.